node-machine/machinepack-boilerplate/README.md

 ![node-machine logo](http://node-machine.org/images/machine-anthropomorph-for-white-bg.png)
 # machinepack-boilerplate

 This template exists to make it easier for you to get started writing a machinepack and the machines contained in it.
+It contains one machine (i.e. sayHello) as a fully commented example.

 For more information about machinepacks and machines, check out http://node-machine.org.

 ## Getting Started

 - Clone this repository.
-- Run `npm link` in the root of your machinepack project.
+- Run `npm install` in the root of your machinepack project.
 - Fire up the _Node console_ (i.e. `node`) and _copy and paste_:
   ```javascript
   var myFirstMachinepack = require('./');